-A bankruptcy case starts when a debtor (the person seeking the bankruptcy) files official forms with the court.
 A completed packet will contain information about every aspect of the debtor’s financial situation, including the following: